 As responsible managers, our task is to restore the balance and productivity of this piece of land.
 This is not only the right thing to do, but is a financial imperative for our farm to be successful.
 Over the centuries, this tract of land has fluctuated between oak woods, oak savanna, and tallgrass prairie as rainfall and other conditions have changed.
 Our management goal is to expand the surviving remnants of these native plant communities in order to create a diverse, resilient, drought-tolerant, landscape for producing food and raw materials for Choctaw cultural projects.

 Success in reaching these goals begins with creating the right conditions to rebuild the topsoil.
 Our main tool to accomplish this is a small, but growing herd of buffalo.
 This animal is the keystone species for our region.
 Buffalo managed these lands long before people were here.
 In order to help our herd in its work, we are managing them in an intensive grazing rotation.
-By breaking our land up into a number of small pastures, rotating the animals frequently, and giving each pasture adequate time to rest between grazing, we help our small herd to manage the land in a way that is basically similar to what the ancient, migratory herds of buffalo used to do.
-Throw in buffalo wallows, pastures selectively set aside for very long fallow periods, as well as occasional controlled burns, and we are creating the conditions for a wide variety of native plants and animals on this working farm.
+By breaking our land up into a number of small pastures, we are able to rotate the animals frequently and give each pasture plenty of rest time between grazing.
+Throw in pastures selectively set aside for very long fallow periods, as well as occasional controlled burns, we are helping our small herd to manage the land in a way that is basically similar to what the ancient, migratory herds of buffalo used to do.
+This creates the conditions for a wide variety of native plants and animals to live on this working farm.

 We're currently selling young buffalo bulls to help pay off the land and to provide healthy food.
-We will ultimately need a herd of about 30 animals to properly manage the entire acreage.
-Several years from now, when our cow/calf herd reaches that number, we'll begin selling breeding females.
+Several years from now, we'll begin selling breeding females.
 As other responsibilities allow, we may one day begin direct selling grass fed bison meat, traditional artwork, and perhaps offering some one-of-a-kind guest accommodations through this website.
 Beyond farm products, Nan Awaya Heritage Farmstead hosts a number of land-based community activities each year that range from picking muscadines, to cultural plant walks, to community camp outs.